VuongAdonis/DogRobot/README.md

 ## Controller:
 To control moving of the dog's robot

+To run the quadrupedRobot:
+$ ros2 run controller control

 # Phase test for the Robot:
 phase test is placed in path "DogRobot\ros2_ws\src\controller\controller.quadrupedRobot.py"